Ghazvinie/custom-speechkit-audio-player/README.md

 One way this can be achieved is by displaying the player interface to the user, but only making it usable to those with a subscription.
 If they are not subscribed a drop down box entices them to do so.

-A live example can be be found [here](https://infallible-ramanujan-8c3b2e.netlify.app/).

 <p align="center">
   <img src="./assets/dropdown.gif">
 </p>